Whadup/arxiv_learning/docs/index.md

 ## Arxiv Learning
-We propose to use unsupervised representation learning techniques to search for relatex mathematical expressions on arxiv.org.
+We propose to use unsupervised representation learning techniques to search for related mathematical expressions on arxiv.org.
 A demo is running at:
 [https://heureka2.azurewebsites.net](https://heureka2.azurewebsites.net).

 ## Preprocessing